 One of the inspiring opportunities of Black History Month is the chance to be introduced to talents we might otherwise miss without intention.
-In this second spotlight (see the first here), our gaze turns to artist and graphic novelist Kyle Baker.
+In this spotlight, our gaze turns to artist and graphic novelist Kyle Baker.

 Baker’s creations play with different styles and tones, which makes sampling his stories an exploration of the unexpected.
 Blending computer-generated art with hand-drawn work, the illustrations often appear animated movie-ready, reminiscent of storyboards, and the unusual touch of captioning below the image rather than having text integrated into the panel emphasizes the power of the art on its own.
 That impact is heightened by his use of highly saturated colors which make the characters and action pop from the page.